kayaogz/2526-m1qdcs-terhpc/README.md

 * After the presentations, I will talk with each group and discuss the week's work, inspect the code, prompts, results, and give guidance for further development.

-## Week 1: Getting started with Antigravity and tiled matrix multiplication (13/03)
+## Week 1: Getting started with Antigravity and tiled matrix multiplication SGEMM (13/03)

 Goals for the week